-The suburban shopping malls are inconvenient for tourists on vacation because it's necessary to drive to get to them.
-If you love mall shopping, however, there are several that are just as nice as what you'll find stateside, and you can always hire a driver to take you there and wait while you look around.
+Mexico City's suburban shopping malls require a drive, making them generally inconvenient if you're on vacation.
+If you love mall shopping, however, consider hiring a driver to take you there and wait while you look around.

 Centro Santa Fe is on the city's southwestern outskirts at Av.
 Prolongación Vasco de Quiroga #3800, about 17 kilometers (10 miles) from downtown Mexico City.
 To get there, take Avenida Constituyentes to Paseo de la Reforma/Mex.
 134-D/Mex.
 15-D (toll), then take the exit marked “U Iberoamericana/Comercio Santa Fe.”
 It has nearly 300 stores, movie theaters, restaurants and play areas for kids.

 Another big mall is Centro Comercial Perisur , one of the city's oldest.
 It's located in the southern suburb of San Angel, close to where the Periférico expressway crosses Avenida Insurgentes Sur (just south of the National University of Mexico).
 Centro Comercial Oasis Coyoacán , Av.
 Miguel Angel de Quevedo #217 (M: Miguel A. de Quevedo, line 3), is in the southern suburb of Coyoacán.
 This open-air mall has a food court and sit-down restaurants in addition to the usual mall franchise stores.